Android-Development-UoM/PhysioAssistant-BackEnd/docs/spring-xampp-db-connection.md

 > **Note:** If you named your database `physio_assistant` in step 5, you can leave the `spring.datasource.url` property as is.
 >

-> **Note:** If you didn't set a username or password when installing XAMPP, you can leave the `spring.datasource.username` and `spring.datasource.password` properties as is (they have the xampp default values).
+> **Note:** If you didn't set a username or password when installing XAMPP, you can leave the `spring.datasource.username` and `spring.datasource.password` properties as is (they have the xampp default values - root and empty pass).
 >